Chandanathope

 Chandanathope is a town located in Kollam district, Kerala.
-It lies 23 km from Paravur town and 8 km from Kollam city centre on the Kollam–Thirumangalam National Highway 744.
+It lies 5 kilometers from Kundara and 8 km from Kollam city centre on the Kollam–Thirumangalam National Highway 744.
+It was known as a major hub of cashew processing and its exports two major cashew exporters of Kollam namely VLC Cashews (India Food Exports) and MARK has their facilities in the town.

+Etymology

 In Malayalam, the name denotes a place with sandalwood plantations.
-It is also known for cashew processing and its exports two major cashew exporters of Kollam namely VLC Cashews and MARK has their facilities in the town.
+There are many sandalwood trees found in and around Chandanathoppe but no historical evidence exist regarding any large scale planatations.

 History

+The town developed as a market along Quilon Sengottai Road, the trunk route that connected Quilon with Madras Presidency.

-Chandanathope enjoys a significant position in the history of Kerala due to a police firing that happened here in 1958, against a group of cashew workers who were in an agitation demanding rights of cashew workers under the banner of Kundara Cashew Workers Union.
+Chandanathope enjoys a significant position in the political history of Kerala due to a police firing that happened here in 1958, against a group of cashew workers who were in an agitation demanding rights of cashew workers under the banner of Kundara Cashew Workers Union.
 This police firing that happened while the state was ruled by a workers party, the Communist Party of India This incident made their ally RSP join the Vimochana Samaram against the communist government which later along with a series of developments in other parts of the state, finally culminated in the toppling of Communist government by EMS.

 A column was erected at Chandanathope in memory of Raman and Sulaiman, two men who were killed by the police firing on 26 July 1958 as a result of protests by cashew workers and who became martyrs in the fight for the rights of the cashew workers.

 In 1964 an Industrial Training Institute was started in Chandanathope by Government of Kerala.

-In 1989 Chandanattop railway station was started as a halt station in the town on Kollam–Sengottai Chord Line.
+In 1989 Chandanattop railway station was started as a halt station in the town on Kollam–Sengottai Chord Line by S. Krishna Kumar.

 Administration and Politics

 The town comes under multiple local bodies such as Kollam Municipal Corporation, Perinad Grama panchayat (Chittumala Block panchayat) and Kottamkara Grama panchayat (Mukhathala Block panchayat) for the purpose of local administration under Panchayati raj.
 It falls under Kollam Taluk of Kollam revenue district wholly.

-It falls within Kollam (Lok Sabha constituency) in parliamentary representation and in state assembly it is represented by Kundara (State Assembly constituency) and Kollam (State Assembly constituency).
+It falls within Kollam (Lok Sabha constituency) in parliamentary representation and in state assembly it is represented by Kundara Assembly constituency and Kollam Assembly constituency.

 The region has presence of major national and state political parties namely Communist Party of India (Marxist), Revolutionary Socialist Party (India), Bharatiya Janata Party, Social Democratic Party of India etc.